sagemathinc/cocalc-doc/source/teaching-nbgrader.rst

 they can click the "Validate..." button at the top of the notebook to run all code.

 If you click the "Contents" button at the top of your Jupyter notebook, you'll see a table of contents appear to the left that has links to all the nbgrader problems, in addition to section headings for markdown cell titles.

-**As of October 23, 2019, CoCalc is currently missing** integration of nbgrader with our course management system.
-When implemented, this will include support for both manual (and automatic) grading of student work.
-CoCalc hasn't yet automated running the teacher tests on student code.
-Right now, the only thing you can do is click "Student version..." to generate the student version of the notebook, which will be placed in a subdirectory called "student".
-You could then make this student ipynb file available to the students by placing it in an assignment.
-The student would then answer all the questions, and verify their correctness by running the tests you provide.
-You would then collect their work, but you would have to  manually grade it (at least you could click Validate...), and there is no way to easily run your secret tests on the student code.
+1. Create an assignment in a CoCalc course, and put one or more ipynb files in the assignment
+2. Use the "Make an assignment" toolbar in the Jupyter notebook to create questions in the notebook
+3. Click "Generate student version" at the top of the notebook to generate a version for students in the student subdirectory.
+4. Push out the assignment to the students -- (NOTE: they will ONLY get a copy of the student/ subdirectory -- this is a new feature.)
+5. Have them edit it; they can click Validate to see if all tests pass.
+6. Collect the assignment as usual
+7. There's a new "Run nbgrader" button -- click it and nbgrader is run on all the collected notebooks **in memory in the student projects (for security)**, and the results are saved in the course.
+This actually runs my own re-implementation of the nbgrader validation steps, and it is *not* really running the nbgrader python scripts behind the scenes.
+8. You will see a summary of scores, and can click to see a nice little table with scores for each problem.
+9. You can enter manual scores as needed; when all manual scores are entered the overall scores are automatically updated.
+10. You can then return the assignment to the student.
+11. I greatly improved GRADE.md (which appears in the returned assignment) to actually use markdown and also show a table of scores of problems from nbgrader.

 If you have any questions, comments, or are likely to use nbgrader in CoCalc in the future,